Bloodroot

 Sanguinaria canadensis

-Cultivation: During the early part of the spring, it is important that this plant has access to some sunlight, otherwise the flowers may fail to open.
+Cultivation: During early to mid-spring, this plant should have access to some sunlight, otherwise the flowers may fail to open.
 After the trees begin to form leaves later in the spring, considerable shade is tolerated.
 The soil should be fertile and loamy, with average moisture levels (by woodland standards).
 The foliage is not affected by disease significantly, although it will gradually wither away as the summer progresses.

-Range & Habitat: Bloodroot is a common plant that occurs in most counties of Illinois (see Distribution Map).
-Habitats include mesic deciduous woodlands, in areas with slopes (ravines, bluffs, valley bottoms), as well as where the ground is reasonably level.
+Range & Habitat: Bloodroot is a common plant that occurs in most counties of Illinois (see Distribution Map), where it is native.
+Habitats include rich deciduous woodlands, wooded slopes, edges of bluffs, shaded ravines, banks of rivers in wooded areas, and areas along woodland paths.

-Faunal Associations: The nectar and pollen of the flowers attract various kinds of bees, including honeybees, Little Carpenter bees, Halictid bees, and Andrenid bees.
-The nectar also attracts bee-flies that are active during the spring (e.g., Bombylius major), while small Syrphid flies feed on the pollen.
-Sometimes beetles are also attracted to the pollen.
-The seeds are distributed by ants because of their fleshy appendages.
+Faunal Associations: The pollen of the flowers attracts various kinds of bees, including honeybees, bumblebees, little carpenter bees (Ceratina spp.), Halictid bees (Halictus spp., Lasioglossum spp.), and Andrenid bees (Andrena spp.).
+Other insects that visit the flowers include Syrphid flies and beetles, which feed on the pollen (or search vainly for nectar).
+An aphid, Linosiphon sanguinarium, sucks plant juices from the leaf undersides.
+The seeds of Bloodroot are distributed by ants because of their fleshy appendages.
 This is a common method of seed distribution for woodland wildflowers, as wind speeds are greatly reduced in wooded areas.
-The foliage and rhizomes contain an acrid reddish juice and are toxic.
-Consequently, this plant is not often eaten by mammalian herbivores.
+The foliage and rhizomes contain an acrid reddish juice and they are toxic.
+Consequently, this plant is not often eaten by mammalian herbivores, although White-Tailed Deer browse sparingly on the succulent leaves.

 Photographic Location: A partially-shaded flower garden near Busey Woods in Urbana, Illinois.

 Comments: Bloodroot is one of the spring ephemerals of deciduous woodlands.
-It has unusual-looking, but attractive foliage, and very showy flowers, although they are short-lived.
+It has very showy flowers and unusual-looking, but attractive, foliage.
+Unfortunately, the flowers are relatively short-lived.
 Across different localities, there are significant variations in this plant, involving such characteristics as the number of petals and size of the flowers, and the appearance of the foliage.
 On rare occasions, light pink flowers are produced.
 The Amerindians created a red dye from the juice of the rhizomes.
 The juice of plants in this genus possesses anti-bacterial properties with possible pharmaceutical applications, including an anti-plaque mouthwash.